nwdigitalradio/n7nix/plu/PACLINK-UNIX-IMAP_INSTALL.md

 nodejs plu-server.js
 ````
 # How to Test Mail client
+###### Associate your device with RPi WiFi Access Point
+* Find the list of WiFi Access Points & select the one on the RPi

 ###### Sending mail is a two step process
 * Compose an e-mail with your e-mail app
 * Send the e-mail with paclink-unix with a web interface